UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/content_part02.rst

 It's likely you already have some familiarity with software testing in general, and writing tests in Python specifically.
-In this section, we're going to revisit the basic question: why write software tests.
+In this section, we're going to revisit the basic question: why write software tests?
 Our discussion here will form the foundation of the rest of the lesson.

 It's highly recommended for you to type along with these examples, creating the